earth-pheonix/Flutterkeys/README.md

 Anyone is welcome to use the project dicussion pages.

-Pheonix regularly shares progress in the Flutterkeys Discord Server: [https://discord.gg/MxGFgqsSQS] They are also happy to chat & receive feedback
+Pheonix regularly shares progress and requests feedback in the Flutterkeys Discord Server: [https://discord.gg/MxGFgqsSQS]

 To contact Pheonix directly, email them at: [Pheonix@michaeljohnclark.com]

-**Feedback and collaboraion is incredibly welcome.**
+**Feedback and collaboraion are incredibly welcome.**

 ---